-What are recent trends in land use practices for farming, and how has that changed the ways you practice agriculture?
+LAND USE What are recent trends in land use practices for farming, and how has that changed the ways you practice agriculture?

-LAND USE What issues and opportunities exist with respect to renewable energy development and agriculture?
+What issues and opportunities exist with respect to renewable energy development and agriculture?

 Do you have any experiences with local regulations, policies, real property tax assessments,, or programs that discourage/hinder the growth of your operation?
 If so, can you explain the issue(s)?
-TECH. + LOCAL FOOD otherwise) when it comes to local agriculture?

-What are some trends in technology (or
+TECH. + LOCAL FOOD What are some trends in technology (or otherwise) when it comes to local agriculture?